Octavius-Dante/Tetra-Proxima/CAPM-DAY-12/Readme.md

 </br>
 </br>

-There is no Code check or sysntax check or unit testing so leave it untouched.
+There is no Code check or syntax check or unit testing so leave it untouched.
 </br>
 </br>
 <img src="./files/capmd12-53.png" >